bmsantos/dl4j-0.0.3.3-examples/README.md

 ## Development
 We are in progress of developing and tuning these examples.
 If you notice issues, please log, and if you want to contribute, submit a pull request.
 Input is definitely welcome.

+Check the pom to confirm where these examples are running from.
+If it has SNAPSHOT in the dl4j and nd4j then git clone those repositories and build locally.
+Otherwise use Maven Repo.
+We are working to get this stabilized as quickly as possibe.

 ---
 ## Documentation
 For more information, check out [deeplearning4j.org](http://deeplearning4j.org/) and [JavaDocs](http://deeplearning4j.org/doc/).